NathanDean/fuzzy-logic/docs/manualTesting.md

 - Passed

-### Expect: User to see message confirming password updated

-- Passed

-### Expect: User to be redirected to success page
+### Expect: User to be redirected to success page with message confirming password updated

 - Passed